joergen7/methylation/README.md

 ## Building locally

-This workflow can also be set up in a VM (see Section Building a VM with kitchen).
+This section describes how to set up this workflow locally without the indirection of a VM.
+If you want to try out this workflow in a VM first see Section Building a VM with kitchen.
-In a production environment it is, however, recommended to run the workflow locally.

-To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and install the dependencies:
+To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and run the chef client:

     mkdir cookbooks
     cd cookbooks